Payhawk Card Terms

 1. Card Terms

-Cards are issued by Cross River Bank, a state-chartered bank having its principal offices at 400 Kelby Street, Fort Lee, New Jersey 07024 (“Issuer”).
+Cards issued by Cross River Bank, Member FDIC. (“Issuer”).
 Issuer is the creditor responsible for funding your Charges.
 These Terms govern your use of the Cards.
 You may only use the Cards if you, your Administrators, and your Users consent to the applicable Card Terms.

 You authorize us and the Issuer to obtain credit bureau reports, employment, and income information about you that we and the Issuer will use when considering your application for credit.
 We and the Issuer may obtain and use information about your accounts with the Issuer and others such as Checking, Deposit, Investment, and Utility accounts from credit bureaus and other entities.
 You also authorize us and the Issuer to obtain credit bureau reports and any other information about you in connection with: 1) extensions of credit on your account; 2) the administration, review or collection of your account; and 3) offering you enhanced or additional products and services.
 If you ask, we will tell you the name and address of the credit bureau from which we and the Issuer obtained a report about you.